 Light treatment works by exposing the sufferer to intense levels of light from a specially designed box that is simple to set up and use.
 Users do not need to look directly at the light; all they have to do is focus on the areas that it illuminates.

 It is well known that light affects various hormones and chemicals in the body; it also influences the hypothalamus, an area of the brain which regulates energy, appetite, and mood, all functions that are affected by seasonal affective disorder in winter.

 When light levels are reduced in winter, sufferers, even those who are positive and upbeat at other times of the year, feel sad, anxious, and helpless.
-For them, and the people they live and work with, it can be confusing and bewildering, until they find out why; for such people, discovering that light therapy, something that is so simple to use, can change the way they feel is nothing short of a miracle.
-Not only will they start to feel better within a couple of days, they will be able to repeat the treatment at the onset of every winter, and avoid winter depression altogether.
+For them, and the people they live and work with, it can be confusing and bewildering, until they find out why; for such people, discovering that light therapy, can change the way they feel.
+They actually begin to feel.

 Occasionally, we advise chronic SAD sufferers to get a professional lamp at Alaska Northern Light website.